-There are several treatment options for patients who have RET-positive lung cancer.
-You may be offered immunotherapy as well as drugs aimed specifically at RET mutations, and/or surgery, radiation and chemotherapy.
+There are several treatment options for patients who have KRAS-positive lung cancer.
+You may be offered surgery, traditional cancer treatments such as radiotherapy and chemotherapy as well as drugs targeting your type of cancer.
 You should discuss the different options with your doctor.
-The type of treatment selected largely depends on the stage of the disease, as well as the age and general condition of the patient.
+The treatment selected largely depends on the stage of the disease, as well as the age and general condition of the patient.